February is Black History Month, and there are few better cities in the country to mark the occasion than Philadelphia.

-At vybe urgent care, we’re focusing our celebrations on some of the best landmarks situated near our five urgent care facilities within city limits.
+At vybe urgent care, we’re focusing our celebrations on some of the best landmarks situated near our urgent care facilities located within city limits.

 Our Center City location is just around the corner from City Hall, where just last year a monument was erected to honor the life of educator and civil rights pioneer Octavius V. Catto.
 He was killed on election day in 1871 while he was rallying African-American men to vote, but he left behind a powerful legacy in his fight for equality.
 One of his biggest accomplishments was winning a battle to desegregate Philadelphia’s trolley system.
 Find the inspiring 12-foot-tall statue on the south side of City Hall and tip your hat to a great freedom fighter.

 Marian Anderson is most known for her groundbreaking 1939 concert on the steps of the Lincoln Memorial in Washington D.C., but Philadelphia is the city she loved and called home.
 The famed contralto’s local roots remain strong at the Marian Anderson Historical Residence & Museum, which is located in the home she purchased here in 1924 — and just across the street from the church she sang in as a child.
 A docent dressed as Anderson leads guests from room to room, showing off cool memorabilia, such as some of Anderson’s gowns, rare photos and books.
 The museum is located a short drive or Uber ride away from vybe urgent care in South Philly, so consider a visit the next time you’re in.